NEP(National Education Policy) has been introduced in our education system.

 As discussed above the language till 5 will be the home language or regional but most of us will not be able to adjust in different environments when they will transfer schools.

-As english is one of the global languages which is spoken all over the world , it is very essential to start the studies with english.
+As English is one of the global languages which is spoken all over the world, it is very essential to start your studies with English.

-When it comes to concluding a topic which needs to be implemented ends with only thoughts and most of the points discussed above will take a lot of time according to me when it comes to implementation.
-They sound more like theoretical based points.
+When it comes to concluding a topic that needs to be implemented ends with only thoughts and most of the points discussed above will take a lot of time according to me when it comes to implementation.
+They sound more like theoretical-based points.

 It would be really great if all things go according to the plan, as the education system needs to be the best for the future of the whole nation.
 Change can only be implemented when we set our mind to adapt it.